Overview

 To group by additional columns, drag the desired column header into the Group By box.
 Complex nested groupings can be defined by dragging multiple columns into the Group By box.

 To remove the grouping for a column, drag the column name out of the Group By box.
 If all columns are dragged out of the Group By box, rows will no longer be grouped.
-Note, toggling off the Show Group By Box menu option while rows are grouped will not remove the grouping.
-It will only cause the Group By Box to be hidden.
-The Group By Box needs to be visible in order to add or remove row groupings.

 To search for a contact, type the desired search term in the Search box and press the Enter key.
 Previous search terms can also be selected from a drop-down list in the Search box.
 After commanding the search, a tab will be added at the bottom of the list, and the list will update to show only the contacts (if any) that were found containing the search words.
 You can command multiple searches, and each search will be added as a separate tab.
 The search result tabs will dynamically refresh as contacts are created or modified.
 To remove a search tab, click the tab's X button to close it.
 If all search tabs are closed, the full contact list will be displayed.
 You can also click the red X in the search field to remove all search tabs.